stevo01/SeaChartCreator/README.md

 All loaded tiles and generated maps stay under following license:
 "Creative Commons Attribution-Share Alike 2.0", CC-BY-SA-Lizenz

-## Instruction for the creation of KAP Files:
+## Instruction for the creation of KAP Files

-1 - Use Mobac [1] Software to select one or multiple areas for chart generation.
+### Use Mobac [1] Software to select one or multiple areas for chart generation.
 * start the software
 * select a tile server e.g. OpenStreetMap 4UMaps.eu
 * select GridZoom 16 in upper area of the shown map